THERE’S NO PLACE LIKE HOME

 We’re also keen on providing for the next generation.
 We provide nursery, primary and secondary school education to over 16,000 workers’ families on our Lipton estates in Kenya.
 And we ensure our employees are educated as well, with regular training programs at our Farmer Field Schools.

 Globally, at least 86,000 of our farmers (46,000 of which are women) have attended these schools to help set best agricultural practices, improve quality and increase yield.
-Plus, we’ve helped nearly 600,000 small farmers in Kenya gain Rainforest Alliance certification – with Kericho being the first tea plantation in the world to get this certification, back in 2007.
+Plus, we’ve helped nearly 600,000 small farmers in Kenya gain Rainforest Alliance certification – with Kericho being the first tea farm in the world to get this certification, back in 2007.

 A BIG HAND FOR BIODIVERSITY